mgreiler/code-review-checklist/README.md

 the code before it can be accepted?
 - [ ] Will this code change impact different teams, and should they review the change as well?

-Find more about code reviews at www.awesomecodereviews.com
+For more insights into code reviews go to [awesomecodereviews.com](https://www.awesomecodereviews.com/).